The Tasmanian Government is taking strong action to improve student outcomes.

 What is a Multi-School Organisation (MSO)?

-An MSO’s size and ability to pool resources allows it to provide targeted and effective assistance to each school in its family.
-It increases support for teachers and leaders to deliver consistent improvements in student outcomes.
+An MSO’s size and ability to pool resources allows it to provide targeted and effective assistance to each school in its family, reducing the administrative load for school staff.

 MSOs are inspired by the successful Multi-Academy Trust model in England and evidence from the Grattan Institute on adapting the model for Australia.